redwoodjs/redwood/packages/create-redwood-app-template/packages/api-dev-server/README.md

-# The Hammer Development Server
+# The API Development Server

 The hamer dev server looks for "lambda functions" in the directory (default: `./api/src/functions`) specified in your `hammer.toml`